Distribute Power BI content to external guest users using Azure Active Directory B2B

 In this approach, Contoso invites the guest users to its Azure AD ahead of time and then distributes Power BI content to them.
 Contoso can invite guest users from the Azure portal or using PowerShell.
 Here are the steps to invite guest users from the Azure portal:

-- Contoso's Azure AD administrator navigates to Azure portal > Azure Active Directory > Users and groups > All users > New guest user
+- Contoso's Azure AD administrator navigates to Azure portal > Azure Active Directory > Users > All users > New guest user

 - Add an invitation message for the guest users and click Invite